 Notice in Isaiah 53, we are given a glimpse of our Messiah!
 (Please read it, if you haven't done so.)
 When YHWH caused the Messiah to be born as a human being indelibly linked to God as if by some invisible umbilical cord.
 He sent Him NOT to start any "religion" or to change the rules; but rather, to proclaim the Kingdom of YHWH and to expound upon and reiterate His Father's Divine Instructions and do everything His Father commanded (see Luke 4:43, Luke 8:1; also Acts 24:14 and Acts 28:23).
 As a human (albeit, with a Divine nature,* He did not have the right to change anything His Father ever commanded.
 He came to explain and show YHWH's people how to properly obey and, and to reveal that man had been adding to the Word, thus binding people in man-made legalism and dogma.

 * Put another way, a "nature" is like a body hidden behind a curtain.
 For those in the audience, nothing of that nature can be seen.
 Then, all of a sudden, a hand and part of an arm appears through the veil.
 While we know there is a body attached to that limb, the limb is all we see.
 Furthermore, that arm moves with full force, will and agreement of the mind that controls the body.
 For the viewers, the arm appearing out of the curtain is the qnoma (occurrence) and the hidden mind behind that limb's movement is its kyanna (nature).
-(Source: Andrew Gabriel Roth's Aramaic English New Testament, footnote to 1 Thess.
+(Source: Aramaic English New Testament, footnote to 1 Thess.
 4:9)

-So you see, Torah is nothing more than our rules for holy/set apart living, given to us by YHWH through His Grace and Mercy!
+So you see, "Torah" is simply our rules for holy/set apart living, given to us by YHWH through His Grace and Mercy!
 It is not a "curse" as some would have you believe, and it was never "done away with."
 We cannot follow ALL of Torah today because most of the original "613 commands" were for the priests of the day; some were men while others were for women; some were only for a certain point in time; and some were meant to last forever, such as the Seventh Day Sabbath and the Mo'edim/Feasts.
 Those are the ones we MUST comply with.

-When the Messiah said "Follow me" (Matthew 8:22, 9:9), He meant we are to behave the way He did and obey Torah - the Word of YHWH!
+When the Messiah said "Follow me" (Matthew 8:22, 9:9), he meant we are to behave the way he did and obey Torah - the Word of YHWH!
 His death, as atonement for our sins did not mean we could simply keep on sinning and still obtain our place in the Kingdom!
 He meant we had our place so long as we did not continue to sin (Hebrews 10:26; 6:4-8; 2 Peter 2:19-21)!
 Torah defines "sin"; sin is transgression of Torah (1 John 3:4)